MkDay/Post-Collection/How-To-Find-Out-If-An-Element-Has-Children-In-JavaScript-Post.md

 The [*parent.firstChild*](https://developer.mozilla.org/en-US/docs/Web/API/Node/firstChild) property returns first child of the parent node.

-In this case it returns the `#text` node representing *whitespace* as the first child of the parent node.
+In this case, it returns the `#text` node representing *whitespace* as the first child of the parent node.

 ```javascript